INTRODUCTION

 This is a story of climate change, displacement and informality in the Andean region.

-The interconnected pressures of climate change, inequality and rapid urbanisation are putting pressure on existing living situations and systems around the world, particularly in South America.
-Changing climates and environmental exploitation make life in rural areas increasingly challenging.
-Ultimately, triggering displacement from rural parts of South America to cities.
-This process of rapid urbanisation brings its own challenges, from resources and infrastructure in already busy cities to cultural integration.
+The interconnected systems of climate change, inequality and rapid urbanisation are putting pressure on existing living situations around the world, particularly in South America.
+Changing climates and environmental exploitation is making life in rural areas increasingly challenging.
+Ultimately, triggering displacement from rural areas to cities.
+This process furthers already rapid urban growth, bringing its own challenges, from resource scarcity and infrastructure provision to cultural integration.
 Addressing these issues requires systemic and localised change.

-Interested in understanding these connected issues and their possible solutions, Seb and EJ travelled through the continent, from Colombia's sunny Caribbean coast through megacities like Lima and arid deserts, to Chile's southern wilderness.
-Along the way, we met with community leaders, indigenous people, academics and designers to discuss climate change, resource extraction, over-urbanisation and some of the local solutions to these issues, which are becoming increasingly prevalent on a global scale.
+Interested in understanding these connected issues and their possible solutions, Seb and EJ travelled through the continent, from Colombia's Caribbean coast through megacities and arid deserts, to Chile's southern wilderness.
+Along the way, we met with community leaders, indigenous people, academics and designers to discuss climate change, resource extraction, over-urbanisation and some of the local solutions to these increasingly global challenges.

 The Andes are the world's longest mountain range, spreading from the southern tip of Argentina/Chile to the northern coast of Colombia.
 They are essential to the Andean region's climate, separating East from West, with the arid regions of Southern Peru, Bolivia, and Northern Chile from the sodden Amazonian rainforest, as well as separating the Patagonian desert in Patagonian Argentina from the temperate rainforests of Southern Chile.